Nelsonkj/HomeChore/README.md

+Tired of never getting anything done around the house?
+Want to run your home like a well-oiled IT Department?
+We got you covered.

-# HomeChore
+Introducing HomeChore —
-Tired of not being able to get anything done?
-Looking to run the house like an IT Department?
-I got you.
-Introducing HomeChore an innovative way to manage the house hold by tasks!
+An innovative task management system built to keep your household running smoothly.
+Assign, track, and conquer chores with the efficiency of an IT pro.